Radio1Hz/untitled-document/README.md

 # untitled-document
 #untitled-document
-i use knowledge and tools to create
+i use knowledge and tools to live and create

+/viktor-r